 Cuttings Content

-As you might expect, the newspaper cuttings mostly cover the club’s rowing exploits reported in local newspapers; regattas up and down the Thames, the club’s annual regatta, annual meetings, socials and various club events.
+The newspaper cuttings mostly cover the club’s rowing exploits reported in local newspapers.
+These include regattas up and down the Thames, the club’s annual regatta, annual meetings, socials, and various club events.

-Many articles provide detailed narratives which include the names of many former club members, local people and others from the many Thames-based rowing clubs who raced in the Windsor Regatta.
-So, if you think that one of your ancestors was a rower or you’re interested in rowing history, Windsor and Eton’s history or in history generally, you’re in the right place!
+Many articles provide detailed narratives.
+These narratives include the names of many former club members and local people.
+They also mention others from the many Thames-based rowing clubs who raced in the Windsor Regatta.
+So, if you think that one of your ancestors was a rower, or you’re interested in rowing history, Windsor and Eton’s history, or in history generally, you’re in the right place!

 Many cuttings are dated by the original compiler.
 Some are undated but have been assigned a date based on an article’s context within the album.